TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 10/Genesis 10.8.md

 ---

-And Cush begat Nimrod: he began to be a mighty one in the earth.
+Cush became the father of Nimrod.
+He began to be a mighty one in the earth.